NANITY-project/NEON-Runtime-Beta-Variation/README.md

   per position outweighed the memory-traffic savings it was meant to provide) — see the git history on `rawllm_forward.hpp`'s attention loop if you want the specifics before trying this again.
-- **A Vulkan quantized (Q4_0/Q8_0/K-quant) compute shader.** Vulkan isn't this project's primary GPU target (ROCm is) and int8 shader support isn't universal across Vulkan implementations — adding a kernel that can't be validated on real hardware here is exactly the kind of surface that rots silently.

 **Deferred, not ruled out — sequenced behind validating what's already here:**
 - **K-quant (Q4_K/Q5_K/Q6_K) fused int8 kernels.** Only Q4_0/Q8_0 get the